Stripe High-Risk Business: What It Means & How to Avoid Bans

 High-Risk Industries Stripe May Restrict or Monitor

 Certain industries are flagged by Stripe as high-risk based on historical data, chargeback trends, or regulatory red flags.
+Here are examples of businesses Stripe is more likely to monitor or reject:

 - Adult entertainment